Hull One World Shop Logo Fairtrade Label

 Remove the chicken flesh from the bones and dice (1cm).

-In a saucepan, heat the oil and cook the onion until starting to turn translucent (3 to 5 mins).
+In a saucepan, heat the oil and cook the onion until it starts to turn translucent (3 to 5 mins).

 Add the curry powder and fry a little more.